 buf : 1234500100000.00<19

 Here the output string is already 16 characters long from the very first conversion! the width parameter does not limit the output string length.
-The buffer is overwritten i.e. characters are output past the end of the length of the buffer!
+The buffer is overwritten i.e. characters are output regardless of the length of the buffer!
+Make sure it is big enough and do checks on the input value before using dtostrf.

 Note: This is why the width parameter is specified as minimum.